Standard-Learning-Content/LearnerRecordReactApp/readme.md

 1. Install all the dependacies `yarn install`
 2. Run the app `yarn start`

+> This command requires Expo CLI.
+Do you want to install it globally [Y/n]? y

 > Notice: MLQ uses the expo framework to run on IOS, Android, and Web Platforms.
 Once the app runs, expo will open an internet browser.
 > You can then select options to run the app.
 My prefered option is to download the expo app on your phone and scan the QR code
 > on the web browser.
 The app will then run locally on your phone.